General-code/TIL/README.md

 #### [Javascript Array](https://github.com/General-code/TIL/blob/main/JavascriptArray.md)

+## Javascript Engine
+ - There are two memory model.
+Our variable and data are stored in call stack and heap stack react to the peoples
+ - javascript was a compliation language not a interpretation language.
+ - but now it's diffrent.
+Because Javascript support Just In Time compilation(why this is just in time compilation because it doesn't

 ### Animation
 - To use Animation first add the effect and then use **setTimeout(function(){}, milisec)** to remove it then it will work like an animation